-- Could cause intestinal blockage if your rabbit is not eating hay,
+- It could cause intestinal blockage if your rabbit is not eating hay.

-- Doesn’t reduce the smell compared to alternative bedding.
+- It doesn’t reduce the smell compared to alternative bedding.

 Alternatives to shredded paper as rabbit bedding:

-- Hay.
-Hay is great as bedding for rabbits.
-It can be eaten and it’s soft enough that your rabbit would be comfortable.
+- Hay: Hay is a great bedding for rabbits.
+It can be eaten, and it’s soft enough that your rabbit would be comfortable.

-- Wood pellets.
-Wood pellets are great to be used as beddings for rabbits because its highly absorbant, easier to clean, and cheap.
+- Wood pellets: Wood pellets are great for being used as bedding for rabbits because they are highly absorbent, easier to clean, and cheap.

-- Towel.
-Towels could also be used as temporary bedding for your rabbits.
+- Towels: Towels could also be used as temporary bedding for your rabbits.
 Just make sure that your rabbit doesn’t eat the towel and chokes on it.

-- Cellulose.
-Another great option that readily available because almost all small animals use this bedding.
-It’s low-cost, highly absorbant, dust-free, and can be chewed on by rabbits.
+- Cellulose: Another great option that is readily available because almost all small animals use this bedding.
+It’s low-cost, highly absorbent, dust-free, and can be chewed on by rabbits.

-- Aspen.
-Aspen is also great wood-based bedding.
+- Aspen: Aspen is also a great wood-based bedding.
 It’s dust-free, non-toxic, and scent-free.

-Shredded paper can be used as rabbit bedding because it’s dust-free, absorbent, cheap, environmentally friendly, and it can be chewed on by your rabbits.
+Shredded paper can be used as bedding for rabbits.
+It’s dust-free, absorbent, cheap, environmentally friendly, and it can be chewed on by your rabbits.

 The downside is that some shredded paper’s ink can be toxic to rabbits if it’s not vegetable-based ink.
-Avoid shredded papers made with magazines, pamphlets, or mass-produced paper because companies that made those tend to cheap out on ink without thinking about safety.
+Avoid shredded paper made with magazines, pamphlets, or mass-produced paper.
+Most companies that make those tend to cheap out on ink without thinking about safety.

 It could also cause intestinal blockage if your rabbit is ingesting large amounts of paper without eating enough hay.

-Alternatives to shredded paper as bedding includes aspen, hay, wood pellets, and cellulose.
+Alternatives to shredded paper as bedding include aspen, hay, wood pellets, and cellulose.